 As consumers these days - we have become accustomed to "having it all" and businesses of all types are accountable to their clients in ways that we could have never dreamed of 20 years ago.
 With online reviews, social media sites and message boards dictating the success of businesses across the US - every customer has a voice and we are all better for this level of accountability.
 A Realtor® must wear many hats, they need to be tech savvy, great with a camera, have advanced web marketing skills, they should be a capable copywriter, negotiator, organized and diligent - considerate and creative.
 Agents are called on to manage complex transactions and it's rare when one individual is capable of checking every box.
 Teams have flourished because different members are given the ability to focus on a particular part of the job, hone their skills, and execute at a higher level.
 Further, the phone still gets answered by a capable member of a well-run team when the lead agent is out of town.
 In many ways, powerhouse teams have evolved to meet the needs of the modern home seller, who's expectations are high and the results are expected to be top-notch.

-The Downside To Using A Team Of Agents
+The Downside To Using a Real Estate Team

 When you choose to work with a solo agent - what you see is what you get.
 The buck stops with them...ultimately they are responsible for creating a fantastic customer experience.
 The agent will be 100% accountable to you during the process.
 Often times single agents are better equipped to handle complex transactions where they have a good working knowledge of all of the intricacies of a deal.
 What's more - you can trust that their sales numbers aren't just a bunch of puffery.